Mitchell (film): Mystery Science Theater 3000 episode

 The episode is also notable for its host segment's subplot involving Gypsy, who overhears the Mads plotting to kill their new temp, Mike, and mistakenly thinks they are planning to kill Joel.
 Working with Mike, Gypsy locates an escape pod and uses it to "save" Joel's life, ending his imprisonment on the Satellite of Love.
-The Mads then abandon their plan to fire Mike, and instead send him to the SoL to replace Joel.
+The Mads then abandon their plan to kill Mike, and instead send him to the SoL to replace Joel.

+Fans and critics consistently bill Mitchell as one of the series' best.
 The episode was chosen by fans to appear in the MST3K 2016 Turkey Day Marathon.
 The episode finished third in a poll of MST3K Season 11 Kickstarter backers.
-Writer Jim Vorel ranked the episode the eighth best in his rankings of the show's first 11 seasons (191 episodes), and Season 11 head writer Elliott Kalan selected Mitchell as his ninth-favorite MST3K episode.
+Writer Jim Vorel ranked the episode the eighth best in his rankings of the show's first 12 seasons, writing, "Rarely has the character of a single actor been assassinated so thoroughly as Joe Don Baker is here" — although he also calls the title character "a bloating, wheezing, oily, ill-tempered cop who argues with children".
+Season 11 head writer Elliott Kalan selected Mitchell as his ninth-favorite MST3K episode, writing the episode is "a great example of an MST3K strength — using multiple, successive riffs to take one aspect of a film’s character and turn it into his or her defining trait."
+In an article for Vulture, writer Courney Enlow listed Mitchell as one of the series 25 most essential episodes.

-The MST3K version of the film was released on VHS by Rhino Home Video on September 1, 1998 and was reissued on DVD in November 2001 with the theatrical trailer as an extra.
-On November 26, 2013, Shout!
-Factory re-released the MST3K version of the film as a bonus feature on their 25th Anniversary Edition DVD boxed set.

-It was also the final episode that featured the show's creator Joel Hodgson as the subject of the "experiments".
-At the end of the episode, Michael J. Nelson steps in to fill his shoes after Joel leaves.